captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ## U2F

 U2F lets me use a physical key as my second-factor on supported websites.
-I configure all 3 (2xYubikey+Solokey) of my keys for U2F wherever possible.
-Lots of websites (AWS/Twitter for eg) don't support multiple U2F keys, and I use the Yubikey in such places.
+I configure both of my Yubikeys for U2F wherever possible (Twitter/AWS are notable exceptions and only support a single key).

 ## Root-of-Identity